BunnySoCrazy/Awesome-3D-Generation/README.md

 > 📚 We also include papers that, while not strictly about generation, demonstrate valuable techniques and insights for 3D generation research.

+> 🏠 You can also check our [Project Homepage](https://awesome3dgen.com/).

+🔥🔥🔥 Also check out our awesome list about [Neural CAD](https://github.com/BunnySoCrazy/Awesome-Neural-CAD).

 ## Mesh

 | Preview | Title | Publication | Links |